 Community and Local Government Relations

-Community and Local Government Relations works to strengthen the University’s relationships with local and regional partners in order to improve the quality of life in the neighborhoods and communities that are home to the University’s Twin Cities campus in both Minneapolis and St. Paul.
+Community and Local Government Relations works to strengthen the University’s relationships with local units of government and other partners to increase opportunities for collaboration that advance the University’s mission while supporting the neighborhoods and cities that are home to the University’s campuses.

 UMN Advocates helps U of M supporters stay informed about higher education, politics, and the legislative process, and it engages students, alumni, staff, and community members to help build a stronger U of M for years to come.